-- 4.5.1 An examination can only be taken and the result assessed if the student has registered to take the examination in line with the procedure in the relevant registration protocol. - 4.5.2 In exceptional cases, the Board of Examiners may permit variation from the provisions of 4.5.1 regarding the latest date and the manner of registration.
+- 4.5.1 An examination can only be taken and the result assessed, after the student has registered for the examination in line with the procedure in the applicable Enrolment Protocol, as referred to in the OER. - 4.5.2 In exceptional cases, the Board of Examiners may permit variation from the provisions of 4.5.1 regarding the latest date and the manner of registration.